Drug information provided by: IBM Micromedex

 Alprazolam may cause some people, especially older persons, to become drowsy, dizzy, or less alert than they are normally.
 Make sure you know how you react to this medicine before you drive, use machines, or do anything else that could be dangerous if you are dizzy, or are not alert or able to see well.

-Do not stop taking this medicine without checking first with your doctor.
+Do not change your dose or stop taking this medicine without checking first with your doctor.
 Your doctor may want you to gradually reduce the amount you are using before stopping it completely.
-This may help prevent a worsening of your condition and reduce the possibility of withdrawal symptoms, such as convulsions (seizures), stomach or muscle cramps, sweating, tremors, vomiting, or unusual behavior.
+This may help prevent a worsening of your condition and reduce the possibility of withdrawal symptoms including changes in behavior, discouragement, feeling sad or empty, irritability, lack of appetite, loss of interest or pleasure, nausea or vomiting, seeing or hearing things that others do not see or hear, seizures or tremors, stomach or muscle cramps, sweating, thoughts of killing oneself, trouble concentrating, trouble sleeping, unusual movements, responses, or expressions.

 This medicine may be habit-forming.
 If you feel that the medicine is not working as well, do not use more than your prescribed dose.
 Call your doctor for instructions.